-Make Perfect Box Joints With This Box Joint Jig
+How to Make Perfect Box Joints With a Table Saw Jig

-Box joints are a strong, sturdy and attractive alternative to dovetail joints.
+Box joints are a strong, sturdy, and attractive alternative to dovetail joints.
 While a through dovetail joint is stronger than a box joint, it's also more complicated to create.
-However, as you'll see in the following steps, a perfectly-fitting, clean box joint is easy to create very quickly with a simple box joint jig for your table saw.
+However, as you'll see in the following steps, a perfectly-fitting, clean box joint is easy to quickly create with a simple box joint jig for your table saw.

 Attach the Board to the Miter Gauge

-Next, attach the board to your table saw's miter gauge, as shown in the picture above.
-Slip the miter gauge into the miter slot to the left of the saw blade and check to see that the miter gauge is set to 90-degrees (perpendicular to the saw blade).
-Then, position the board on one of the long edges, against the miter gauge, making certain that the board extends at least 1/2" past the stacked dado blade.
+Attach the board to your table saw's miter gauge, as shown in the picture above.
+Slip the miter gauge into the miter slot to the left of the saw blade and check to see that the miter gauge is set to 90 degrees (perpendicular to the saw blade).
+Then, position the board on one of the long edges, against the miter gauge, making certain that the board extends at least 1/2 an inch past the stacked dado blade.

 Cut a Notch in the Backer Board